tsutsui/netbsd-dcburn/README.txt

 5. Misc

-- DCburn image contains a raw binary GENERIC kernel of NetBSD/dreamcast generated from official NetBSD 5.1 netbsd-GENERIC ELF binary by objcopy(1).
+- DCburn for 6.1 will fetch a raw GENERIC.bin kernel binary from the official ftp site.
-- DCburn image also contains cdrtools-3.00.tgz packages binary for NetBSD/i386 5.0.2 fetched from ftp.NetBSD.org.
+- DCburn for 6.1 will also fetch cdrtools packages binary from the official ftp site to pkg_add(1) it.

 6. Changes